|About this course:|

 |No residential school|

-This course is designed to follow our key introductory Level 1 course, The arts past and present (AA100), which you are strongly advised to study first.
+This module is designed to follow our key introductory Level 1 module, The arts past and present (AA100), which you are strongly advised to study first.
 It introduces you to the study of objects, or material culture, in both the past and present from a variety of different perspectives.
 These include heritage studies, art history, classical studies, history, philosophy and religious studies.
 Making sense of things will prepare you for Level 2 study, giving you opportunities to develop a range of critical and analytical skills within the context of this exciting new subject.

 The first week introduces you to the study of material culture.
 You will look at why objects are studied in humanities, as well being introduced to some basic approaches to the subject.
 During this week you will also make your first contact with your tutor and other students via online forums.

-The rest of the course is presented in three books, each covering four weeks of study, and separated by assessment weeks.
+The rest of the module is presented in three books, each covering four weeks of study, and separated by assessment weeks.
 At the end of Book 2, there is a week of group work, mainly online, in which you will carry out research and work with fellow students towards a tutor-marked assignment (TMA).
 You will be expected to study for about fifteen hours a week.

 Book 1: Approaches

-The first book emphasises key skills applicable across the humanities, and key concepts which you will apply through the course.
+The first book emphasises key skills applicable across the humanities, and key concepts which you will apply through the module.
 You will explore the origins of the ‘idea’ of material culture and approaches to describing, classifying and interpreting objects, drawing on the disciplines of archaeology, history, anthropology and ancient history.
 The first chapter introduces the key concepts of ‘object biography’ and the ‘life cycle of things’, by considering how late-nineteenth and early-twentieth century museums attempted to order and classify objects from across time and space.
 Chapter Two develops skills of close observation and description, considering different ways of writing about objects.
 Chapter Three broadens out to consider ways in which the historic, social and physical (or archaeological) context of objects can aid in interpreting them, focusing on the House of Menander at Pompeii as a case study.
 The final chapter focuses on classification, with reference to the study of ancient Athenian vases.